QWERTYghri/ngraphics/README.md

 Installation
 ------------
 Use the make program to compile the program into a library.
-It outputs both a shared library and a static library.
+It outputs both a shared library and optionally a static library

 To install the shared library, run the following: